SoftwareWizards/meanjs/README.md

 https://www.npmjs.com/get-npm
 https://gruntjs.com/getting-started

-Next, clone this repository and then navigate to it on your local machine.
+Next, clone this repository (https://github.com/SoftwareWizards/meanjs) make sure it is on branch Backup.

+Then navigate to it on your local machine.

 Open up the Terminal if you are on Mac or the Command Prompt if you are on Windows.